zio/zio/docs/datatypes/resource/zpool.md

 ### Resource Acquisition

-After creating a pool, we can acquire a resource from the pool using `ZPool#get` operation:
+After creating a pool, we can retrieve a resource from the pool using `ZPool#get` operation:

 ```scala mdoc:nest
 trait ZPool[+Error, Item] {